-- A Medical Group physician has diagnosed you with a terminal illness and determines that your life expectancy is six months or less. - The Services are provided in your home (or a place of temporary or permanent residence used as your home). - The Services are provided by a licensed hospice agency approved by Kaiser Foundation Hospitals.

-- The Services are necessary for the palliation and management of your terminal illness and related conditions. - The Services meet Utilization Review by Company using criteria developed by Medical Group and approved by Company.
+- A physician has diagnosed you with a terminal illness and determines that your life expectancy is six months or less. - The Services are provided in your home (or a place of temporary or permanent residence used as your home). - The Services are provided by a licensed and/or certified hospice agency. - The Services are necessary for the palliation and management of your terminal illness and related conditions.